danielmroczka/auto-tethering/README.md

 - [x] control data usage and deactivates tethering once the limit is exceeded
 - [x] monitoring battery temperature and suspend tethering if limit exceeds
 - [x] activate/deactivate tethering on configured cellular networks
+- [x] stores up to 10 WiFi tethering settings and selects one as default

 ## Usage
 Signing apk needs to set credentials in local file gradle.properties (expected location in folder ~/.gradle) and add following settings: